 Key Market Opportunities

-On the basis of product, the styrene butadiene rubber (SBR) segment has had largest market share in the 2021 in terms of revenue.
+On the basis of product, the styrene butadiene rubber (SBR) segment has had largest market share in 2022 in terms of revenue.
 Styrene Butadiene Rubber (SBR), which is derived from butadiene and combined with rubber from natural sources to manufacture tires, is the primary component.
 Tires' performance-enhancing aspects, such as rolling resistance, wear, and traction, are provided by the physical and chemical properties of these rubber polymers.
 In industrial applications, SBR rubber often replaces natural rubber directly.
 Some of its advantages include excellent aging qualities, crack endurance, and abrasion resistance.
 Styrene-butadiene also exhibits high water and compression set resistance.
 A synthetic copolymer called SBR was first developed to replace natural rubber in tires.
 SBR is created by combining BD with styrene.
 Together with natural rubber, it currently accounts for 90% of all rubber consumed globally.
 In conditions involving water, hydraulic fluids, or alcohol, SBR is widely used.
 SBR can therefore be found, for example, in tires, tubes, compressors, and conveyor belt coverings.

 The category with the quickest growth is anticipated to be Styrene-butadiene (SB) latex during the forecast period.
 Styrene-butadiene (SB) latex is a common type of emulsified polymer used in a variety of commercial and industrial applications.
 Because it is made of two distinct monomers, styrene and butadiene, SB latex is classified as a polymerization.
 While styrene is produced when benzene and ethylene mix, butadiene is a byproduct of the production of ethylene.
 Styrene-butadiene latex is used to create transparent, glossy, and luminescent paper coverings and products including coated canvas and white chipboard, as well as data capture papers like pneumatically paper and infrared paper that are used in brochures, journals, and SB latex.
 Additionally, SB latex is used in the back coats of tufted carpets.
 SB latex is a popular solution for adhesives in various sectors, including the flooring industry.